19:40 LGW » 23:35 AGP

 09:15 LGW » 13:00 AGP

 11:50 AGP » 13:55 MAN

 15:30 MAN » 00:20 AGP

 Malaga is the largest city on the Costa del Sol.
 A flight to Malaga from the UK is the gateway to the whole Costa del Sol, which has long been a popular tourist destination for us Brits after a little relaxation in the sun.

-Malaga and the Costa del Sol have a reputation for being great value holiday destinations, and that's partly thanks to the sheer number of cheap Malaga flights that are available all year round.
+Malaga and the Costa del Sol have a reputation for being great value holiday destinations, and that's partly thanks to the sheer number of cheap Malaga flights that are available all year round and the great value all inclusive resorts that line the coast.
 But all too frequently, Malaga is seen simply as somewhere to fly into, and then travel onwards from.
-But that needn't be the case, and 2013 has set a trend that's sure to continue into 2014 and 2015 for more people booking themselves into a Malaga hotels.
+But that needn't be the case, and 2016 has set a trend that's sure to continue into 2017 for more people booking themselves into a Malaga hotels.

 There's much to recommend staying put in Malaga after your flight arrives.
 The city boasts a great mix of historic sights and pretty beaches, has an up-and-coming nightlife, and once you arrive into Malaga from the UK on flights, you won't have to travel much more, instead you can get on with your holiday straight away.

 It's possible to get a flight to Malaga from more airports across the UK than ever before, which has made this destination more accessible and driven flight prices down.
 Expect to be in the air for around three to four hours, depending on your departure point.

 All flights to Malaga are direct, which is great news!
 To save money, look for airline sales and of course use our flight search.
 If you can be flexible about when you fly then expect to be able to get a pretty good price that won't eat into your holiday budget too much - meaning more to spend on food, partying, visiting the sights or whatever you want!